News & Case Studies

 Set the meeting up for success by selecting the time and place for the conversation.
 The meeting should be in-person, in a private office, and separated from other team members.
 If working in an open space, take team members out of the space while the employee clears their personal effects.
 Be prepared for an emotional reaction (put a box of tissues within easy reach) and make sure that they have a little time to compose themselves before leaving.

 Video and telephone terminations rarely go well.
 If at all possible, do it in person.
 If there is no option, then setup two conversations.
 The first is to notify the employee that they are being terminated and the second is to review the terms and conditions of the separation agreement once they have received a copy of the agreement and have had a chance to review it.
 Bear in mind that that are not obliged to have the second call and may prefer to speak to an attorney instead.

 5. Keep it simple.

 Keep your vocabulary simple and to the point.
 Empathizing with the employee is natural, but don’t revisit prior conversations or get into a negotiation.
-Let them know what is happening, why it is happening, and what the next steps are for them.
+Let them know what is happening, why it is happening, and the next steps.
 If you are asking them to leave immediately, you may give them the option to say goodbye to co-workers and decide together the best way to handle their personal belongings.
-Do not ask them to sign the agreement in the meeting, but rather encourage them to review it with someone they trust and seek counsel for outside advice.
+Do not ask them to sign the agreement in the meeting, but rather encourage them to review it with someone they trust or seek out an attorney for outside counsel.